 Catalog for the Paul Revere Pottery, circa 1930

 The Paul Revere Pottery evolved from a settlement house founded in 1899 to help women in Boston's North End immigrant community.
-Founders Edith Guerrier, a librarian, and Helen Brown, an artist, convinced patron Helen Osborne Storrow to fund the pottery in 1906.
+Founders Edith Guerrier, a librarian, and Edith Brown, an artist, convinced patron Helen Osborne Storrow to fund the pottery in 1906.
 The venture proved successful, producing remarkable Arts and Crafts wares through the 1930s.

 Material